-The recruited post-doctoral fellow will be in charge of developing new live-cell single-molecule imaging approaches based on fluorescence correlation spectroscopy methods to assess the dynamics of the chromatin fiber in the vicinity of the DNA lesions.
+The recruited post-doctoral fellow will be involved in the development of new live-cell single-molecule imaging approaches based on fluorescence fluctuation spectroscopy methods (FCS, pair-correlation spectroscopy...) to assess the dynamics of the chromatin fiber in the vicinity of the DNA lesions.
 Once these methods functional, they will be used to decipher the exact function of poly-ADP-ribose signaling in the remodeling processes affecting the chromatin architecture upon DNA damage induction.